Irregular triads in 3-uniform hypergraphs: A generalized strong stable regularity lemma

 Combining Theorem \ref{thm:vdisceq} with Corollary \ref{cor:dischbark} yields Theorem \ref{thm:vdischbark}, and combining Theorem \ref{thm:vdisceq} with Example \ref{ex:stable} yields Proposition \ref{prop:fullweakex}.

-\subsection{A generalized strong stable regularity lemma}
+\section{A generalized strong stable regularity lemma}

-The last goal of this section is to prove Proposition \ref{prop:wsbinary}, which shows that a weakly stable hereditary $3$-graph property admits binary $\vdisc_3$-error and binary $\disc_{2,3}$-error.
+The goal of the final section in this chapter will be to prove Proposition \ref{prop:wsbinary}, which shows that a slicewise stable hereditary $3$-graph property admits binary $\vdisc_3$-error and binary $\disc_{2,3}$-error.
 The proof will be partially based on the proof of the following strong regularity for stable graphs.

 \begin{theorem} For all $k\geq 1$, $\e>0$ and $f:\mathbb{N}\rightarrow (0,1]$ non-increasing, there is $M=M(\e,f,d)$ such that the following holds.

 Suppose $G=(V,E)$ is a $k$-stable graph.
 Then there is $m\leq M$ and a partition $W=W_0\cup \ldots\cup W_m$ such that $|W_0|\leq \e |W|$, and such that for each $1\leq i,j\leq m$, $(W_i,W_j)$ satisfies $\disc_2(f(m))$ and $|W_i|=|W_j|$. \end{theorem}